At Home for the Holidays

 There's the savory "Campfire Cocktail," which includes scotch, gin, marshmallow syrup, BBQ sauce, bitters, and a pineapple jerk beef jerky garnish.
 Or there's the sweet-tooth pick: the "S'mores N' More" cocktail, which includes cognac, spiced plant-based chocolate milk, honey, and a graham cracker/chocolate rim garnished with a roasted marshmallow.
 (For a non-alcoholic option, simply leave out the cognac from the S'mores N' More drink and you'll still be left with a tasty and unique beverage.)

-For a simpler approach, Virginia Frischkorn, founder and principal of Bluebird Productions, suggests filling a slow cooker with apple cider and offering guests the option to add dark rum and cinnamon per their liking—just make sure that any communal beverages are distributed safely and separately.
+For a simpler approach, Virginia Frischkorn, founder and principal of Bluebird in a Box, suggests filling a slow cooker with apple cider and offering guests the option to add dark rum and cinnamon per their liking—just make sure that any communal beverages are distributed safely and separately.
 Sara Sylvester, business development manager at Chillhouse, an N.Y.C. nail salon, spa, and event space, also offers this important tip: "Having water and ice for guests are my most important checklist items.
 Gotta stay hydrated to keep partying."

 It's important that you prepare the scene for your celebration, because this will set the tone of the party for your guests.
 Whether you go for winter wonderland decor, playful dance party vibes, or something more subdued and minimal, decorations can be a clear way to make a party feel like an extra special occasion.